What to expect when buying Real Estate in Baja

 By Jorge M. Conde, ESQ.

-After the preliminary agreement has been signed, the closing agent (broker, attorney or real estate professional) will assist in the purchase process.
+What to expect when buying Real Estate in Baja: After the preliminary agreement has been signed, the closing agent (broker, attorney or real estate professional) will assist in the purchase process.
 Property title search, appraisals, finance approval, visual inspections, etc. are usually performed before the closing date.

 Additionally, a permit issued by the Federal Ministry of Foreign Affairs is required to allow the Mexican Bank to: (i) hold the real estate property and (ii) grant the use and enjoyment of such property to the foreign purchaser (Fideicomisario), during renewable periods of 50 years.
 The Permit may include certain limitations to property, for example: “no fence shall be placed in beachfront lots that may restrain free access to the beach”.
 Therefore, it is important to be fully aware of the permit’s term and provisions.